 APPLYING TASK DELEGATION IN THE WORKPLACE

-Assigning tasks clearly means you are engaging in more conversations with your team, and having this 1:1 time means you need to focus on communication styles and recognize you may need to adapt your message to be understood by your employee.
+Effective delegation involves being engaged in more conversations with your team, and having this 1:1 time means you need to focus on communication styles and recognize you may need to adapt your message to be understood by your employee.
 Or maybe these conversations about task management can lead to more coaching conversations or an opportunity to give feedback.

 Either way, assigning a task is an important skill to learn.
 If you follow our five-step guideline, you will be on your way to better communication, and your employees will have a deeper understanding of your expectations.